 #3 It Improves Your Balance And Coordination

 Maintaining perfect control and a solid state of equilibrium on a two-wheeled vehicle is crucial.
 Admittedly, it could be a bit tricky with the numerous twists, turns, and bumps on the path one is taking.
 But practice, along with a conditioned core and lower back, will improve balance and coordination.

-Not only is balance important to cycling, but it is just as important to martial artists.
-After all, when in competition, a martial artist will need to maintain his or her balance and coordination in order to effectively engage an opponent, and not be caught out of position.
+Balance is not only important to cyclists, it is just as important to martial artists.
+After all, when in competition, a martial artist will need to maintain his or her balance and coordination to effectively engage an opponent, and not be caught out of position.

 #4 Your Stamina Gets A Boost

 Many exercises will build stamina, but taking an hour-long bike ride at a lower speed will help increase endurance rather quickly.
 It will get the blood flowing, the oxygen pumping, and allow the heart to handle more distance without tiring.

 Though enhanced stamina will carry over into other facets of life, it is vital for martial artists.
 Whether it is a sparring session, rolling on the mats, competing in the cage, challenging for a belt, or even just getting through an intensive class, stamina is an essential part of the lifestyle.

 Solid stamina will only keep a martial artist sharper and less exhausted, allowing for longer, more effective training sessions.
 Check out how 12-time World Champion Demetrious “Mighty Mouse” Johnson‘s stamina in the cage has made him one of the greatest martial artists.

 #5 It Builds Mental Toughness